Financial Aid Office Assessment

 - Completely revamped our office website to be more intuitive and user-friendly.

-- Realigned alphabet queues for counselors to better utilize resources and improve service.
+- Realigned alphabet queues to major/department assignments for counselors to better utilize resources and improve service.

 - Implemented Appointment Manager, allowing students to schedule their own appointments with a Financial Aid Counselor.